1. Last week a young man & his compañero were kicked off a Delta plane for speaking Arabic.

 61. Qué feo, someone else might have said when the words "Hillary bitches" came out of the man's mouth, not to him but to the other passengers, turning around in her seat to make sure everyone could hear, What ugliness, so we could all be clear about what was going on

-62. & so the jóvenes, the young people, could learn "This is what one does in this situation," vs. "This is how life is."
+62. & so the jóvenes, the young people, could learn "This is what one does to participate in this situation," vs. "This is how life is, suck it up."

 63. An undisintegrated social fabric has its difficulties & disagreeable obligations but it comes in handy at times like this.